-All the operating systems has a default time zone configured.
+All the operating systems have a default time zone configured.
 Sometimes users are required to change the default timezone to some other timezone as per their requirements on Linux system.
-This tutorial will help to change the timezone on Ubuntu 18.04 & 16.04 LTS systems.
+This tutorial will help to change the timezone on Ubuntu 19.10, 19.04, 18.04 LTS, & 16.04 LTS systems.

 Check Current Timezone

 Linux uses /etc/localtime file as current systems timezone.
 We can simply use “

 As per the above output, the current time zone is set to IST.